-Its Social Dashboard, published every year since 2008, reports on key job growth and investment metrics across its portfolio.
+Its Social Dashboard, published every year since 2008, reports on key job growth and

-New Mountain considers the integration of ESG issues is a key differentiator for minimising investment risks, improving operating efficiencies and enhancing financial returns.
+New Mountain considers the integration of ESG issues is a key differentiator for financial returns.
 Its formal ESG policy comprises 24 key ESG metrics to apply during the diligence, investment and monitoring stages.
 It also operates diversity and energy efficiency initiatives.